 Tactile Systems Technology, Inc.

-By: /s/ Gerald R. Mattys
+Date: February 28, 2019 By: /s/ Gerald R. Mattys

-Gerald R. Mattys Chief Executive Officer (Principal executive officer)

-Each of the undersigned hereby appoints Gerald R. Mattys and Lynn L. Blake, and each of them (with full power to act alone), as attorneys and agents for the undersigned, with full power of substitution, for and in the name, place and stead of the undersigned, to sign and file with the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended, any and all amendments and exhibits to this annual report on Form 10-K and any and all applications, instruments, and other documents to be filed with the Securities and Exchange Commission pertaining to this annual report on Form 10-K or any amendments thereto, with full power and authority to do and perform any and all acts and things whatsoever requisite and necessary or desirable.
-Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the registrant and in the capacities indicated on February 26, 2018.

-Name Title

-/s/ Gerald R. Mattys Chief Executive Officer (principal executive officer) and Director

 Gerald R. Mattys

-/s/ Lynn L. Blake Chief Financial Officer (principal financial officer and principal accounting officer)

-Lynn L. Blake

-Chairman of the Board of Directors

-Peter H. Soderberg

-/s/ William W. Burke Director

-William W. Burke

-/s/ Jordan S. Davis Director

-Jordan S. Davis

-/s/ Raymond O. Huggenberger Director

-Raymond O. Huggenberger

-/s/ Richard Nigon Director

-Richard Nigon

-/s/ Cheryl Pegus Director

-Cheryl Pegus

-/s/ Kevin H. Roche Director

-Kevin H. Roche
+Chief Executive Officer

+(Principal executive officer)

+Each of the undersigned hereby appoints Gerald R. Mattys and Brent A. Moen, and each of them (with full power to act alone), as attorneys and agents for the undersigned, with full power of substitution, for and in the name, place and stead of the undersigned, to sign and file with the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended, any and all amendments and exhibits to this annual report on Form 10-K and any and all applications, instruments and other documents to be filed with the Securities and Exchange Commission pertaining to this annual report on Form 10-K or any amendments thereto, with full power and authority to do and perform any and all acts and things whatsoever requisite and necessary or desirable.
+Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the registrant and in the capacities indicated on February 28, 2019.

+Name Title /s/ Gerald R. Mattys Gerald R. Mattys Chief Executive Officer (principal executive officer) and Director /s/ Brent A. Moen Brent A. Moen Chief Financial Officer (principal financial officer and principal accounting officer) /s/ Peter H. Soderberg Peter H. Soderberg Chairman of the Board of Directors /s/ William W. Burke William W. Burke Director /s/ Raymond O. Huggenberger Raymond O. Huggenberger Director /s/ Richard Nigon Richard Nigon Director /s/ Cheryl Pegus Cheryl Pegus Director /s/ Kevin H. Roche Kevin H. Roche Director

-TACTILE SYSTEMS TECHNOLOGY, INC. EMPLOYEE STOCK PURCHASE PLAN
+TACTILE SYSTEMS TECHNOLOGY, INC. NON-EMPLOYEE DIRECTOR COMPENSATION POLICY